 Make sure that the mains cable is unplugged before changing the fuse.
 This operation should only be carried out by personnel familiar with the transmitter and who are qualified for such work.

-If the power consumption of the M300 transmitter is too high or a malfunction leads to a short circuit the fuse will blow.
-In this case remove the fuse and replace it with one specified in Section 15 "Accessories and Spare Parts".
+If the power consumption of the M300 transmitter is too high or a manipulation leads to a short circuit the fuse will blow.
+In this case remove the fuse and replace it with one specified in Section 15.